 As our readings have progressed as has the class’ understanding of systems, and what attributes they need in order to be classified as a ‘System’.
 My first system had the characteristics of an extremely simple system however was missing extra attributes to fall into what the class classifies a system now.
-My first system was a system based on colours and paper, created after we watched Ron Resch’s paper and stick film.
-Using different coloured dyes I dipped different types of paper into these in which many different colour patters would occur
+My first system was a system based on colors and paper, created after we watched Ron Resch’s paper and stick film.
+Using different colored dyes I dipped different types of paper into these in which many different color patters would occur

 Presenting this system in class I understood that my system was static and needed to go a step further in order to become a fully functioning system.
 After creating this system and understanding the reaction from the class, I decided to create another analogue system for system 2 in which I would be similarly playing with the ideas of chance.

 The idea of chance was fundamental to many Dada artists in which they created many (what we would call now) systems based on the logics of chance.
 After speaking about Marcel Duchamp and other revolutionary Dadaist’s in class and experimenting with creating an analogue system from the things that we found in our pockets, I decided to take this idea further.